brook-confessions

 What are five records that blew your mind and made you rethink how good music could sound in the home?

-I could name fifty, easily.
-I’ve played thousands and thousands of pressings over the last 30+ years, the famous ones as well as the not so famous, and quite a number of them managed to blow my mind.
+I could easily name fifty.
+I’ve played thousands and thousands of pressings over the last 30+ years, the famous ones as well as the not-so-famous, and quite a number of them managed to blow my mind.
 The better my stereo and cleaning system got, the more often that would happen.
-We used to call them outliers and award them Four Pluses, but we stopped doing that years ago.
+We used to call them outliers and award them grades of Four Pluses, but we stopped doing that years ago.

 Are there any records on heavy vinyl that would qualify as mind-blowing?